Peter Hilton: Death and family

 Peter Hilton died on 6 November 2010 in Binghamton, New York, at age 87.
-He left behind his wife, Margaret Mostyn (born 1925), whom he married in 1949, and their two sons, who were adopted.
-Margaret, a schoolteacher, had an acting career as Margaret Hilton in the US, in summer stock theatre.
+He left behind his wife, Margaret (born 1925), whom he married in 1949, and their two sons, who were adopted.

+Margaret Hilton was a RADA-trained actress who appeared on Broadway in the shows A Day in the Death of Joe Egg (1985, Longacre Theatre) and Rose (1980, Cort Theatre).
+In 1978 she won the Actors Equity Association's award for the most promising actress on the New York stage, for her role in Molly.
 She also played television roles.
 She died in Seattle in 2020.

 In popular culture

 Hilton is portrayed by actor Matthew Beard in the 2014 film The Imitation Game, which tells the tale of Alan Turing and the cracking of Nazi Germany's Enigma code.